rachwo/Flow-pipeline/README.md

 The input is csv files which are exported in **scale value** from FlowJo software.
 The output is normalized and transformed matrices for each flow cytometry channel, as well as UMAP plots.

-## A note on directories before starting
+## A note on requirements before starting

 To begin, your directory hierarchy should look similar to this.
 Each tube acquired by flow should be exported in **scale value** from FlowJo (flow_sample_X.csv) and should be contained in a folder with all other samples collected on that day.